How To Feed A Loon

 • Place the lentils back into the pot and cover them with water (again, about 1 inch over the beans).
 Bring to a boil and then reduce the heat to medium and simmer them until they are soft, about 1 hour to 90 minutes, stirring frequently and adding water occasionally to maintain the same water level throughout.

-4 tbsp butter, 1 tbsp ghee, 1 medium onion, 2 tbsp ginger garlic paste
+4 tablespoon butter, 1 tablespoon ghee, 1 medium onion, 2 tablespoon ginger garlic paste

 • Stir in the tomato purée, salt, chili powder, and garam masala.
 Cook for 2 minutes and then remove the pot from the heat.
 Set aside.

-1 cup tomato purée, 2 tsp salt, 2 tsp Kashmiri chili powder, 2 tsp garam masala
+1 cup tomato purée, 2 teaspoon salt, 2 teaspoon Kashmiri chili powder, 2 teaspoon garam masala

 • Once the lentils are tender, make sure there is enough water in the pan to just barely cover the lentils.
 Transfer the lentils (with liquid) into the pot with the tomato mixture.
 Mash some of the lentils with a masher or the back of a spoon.
 Bring to a simmer and cook, stirring often, for another 90 minutes, adding about 2 cups of water during the process.

-• Stir in the cream and the remaining 2 tbsp of butter.
+• Stir in the cream and the remaining 2 tablespoon of butter.
 Simmer for another 2 minutes.
 Taste and add more salt, if needed.

 • Serve at once in bowls topped with a swirl of heavy cream and a small pad of butter.